Six Flags Magic Mountain: Since 2007

-On August 3, 2010, it was announced that Superman: The Escape would undergo a major redevelopment before the 2011 season.
+In August 2010, it was announced that Superman: The Escape would undergo a major redevelopment before the 2011 season.
 On October 20, 2010, Six Flags Magic Mountain officially announced their full plans for 2011 after a video was leaked six days earlier.
 In addition to opening Mr. Six's Dance Coaster under a new name and theme, Six Flags announced two other attractions.
 In time for the 2011 season, Superman: The Escape was refurbished to Superman: Escape from Krypton and opened on March 19, 2011.
 The coaster featured new backwards launching cars and a new color scheme.

 The third and final announcement regards an entirely new thrill roller coaster.
-The Green Lantern: First Flight opened on July 1, 2011 as Magic Mountain's eighteenth roller coaster which was an Intamin ZacSpin.
-This roller coaster reclaimed the world record for the highest number of roller coasters at a single theme park.
+Green Lantern: First Flight opened on July 1, 2011, as Magic Mountain's eighteenth roller coaster, which was an Intamin ZacSpin.
+With this roller coaster, Magic Mountain reclaimed for the park the world record for the highest number of roller coasters at a single theme park.
 It was later announced, on November 4, 2010, that the children's roller coaster would be called Road Runner Express and located in Bugs Bunny World.

 In late 2010, Six Flags began the process of removing non-Warner Bros. licensed theming from attractions.
 They terminated several licenses including Terminator and Thomas the Tank Engine.
-Terminator Salvation: The Ride was renamed and rethemed into Apocalypse which re-opened on January 8, 2011.
+Terminator Salvation: The Ride was renamed and rethemed into Apocalypse, which re-opened on January 8, 2011.
 Thomas Town was renamed and rethemed to Whistlestop Park in time for the 2011 season.

 On January 18, 2011, the Los Angeles Times reported after considering a new theme based on DC Comics superhero sidekicks, the park opted for simplicity and renamed the Little Flash coaster to Road Runner Express.
 Due to Green Lantern being placed in Gotham City Backlot, the area was re-themed into DC Universe.
 In addition, Grinder Gearworks became "Wonder Woman: Lasso Of Truth" and Atom Smasher was renamed "The Flash: Speed Force".

 In August 2011, several media sources reported that Six Flags New England would install Six Flags Magic Mountain's Déjà Vu for the park's 2012 season.

 On September 1, 2011, Six Flags Magic Mountain announced that they would be opening a new attraction for the 2012 season named Lex Luthor: Drop of Doom.
 The free-fall drop attraction was integrated into both sides of the park's 415 ft tall Superman: Escape from Krypton tower structure and ranks as the world's tallest drop tower, featuring a plummet from 400 ft above ground level.
 The following day, Six Flags Magic Mountain confirmed on Facebook that Déjà Vu would be removed from the park.
-Then on September 13, 2011, the park announced that Déjà Vu would be removed after October 16, 2011, "Déjà Vu fans, we have created some exclusive after hours ride time for you to ride it again before October 16."
+In September 2011, the park announced that Déjà Vu would be removed after October 16, 2011, "Déjà Vu fans, we have created some exclusive after-hours ride time for you to ride it again before October 16."